noppefoxwolf/presentations/tryswift/note_en.md

-Hello, My name is noppe.　※発音要注意。「Nope」になると「いやだ」という意味になります。 Today is my first time giving a presentation in English.
+Hello, My name is Tomoya Hirano.
+Today is my first time giving a presentation in English.
 I'm an iOS app developer at DeNA in Tokyo.